Wednesday, April 26, 2023

 Total Rewards General Mills, Inc.

-Creating greater inclusivity in well-being programs and providing employees with more personalized support has the potential to reduce health disparities.
-This session will couple insights from published research with tangible, real-life employer examples on how to remove barriers to health engagement, particularly for those who are at risk or who are experiencing co-morbidities.
-Speakers will also share what works (and what doesn’t) when it comes to improving the physical and mental health of the workforce, leaving the audience with calls-to-action to implement in their own organizations.
+Cracking the code to wellbeing engagement is critical to improving employee health and reducing health disparities.
+This session will couple insights from published research with tangible, real-life employer examples on how to remove barriers to well-being engagement, particularly for those who are underrepresented and at risk.
+Speakers will share what works (and what doesn’t) and what challenges and pitfalls they’ve faced when it comes to improving the physical and mental health of the workforce, leaving the audience with four key takeaways: how to harness the power of community, ways to communicate effectively, smart approaches to incentives, and creating a culture of well-being. .

-Join this session to hear how one leader implemented a transformational strategy that improves attraction and retention through an innovative, flexible benefits strategy.
-A single hub for lifestyle, HSA, 401k and employee-funded accounts with an employer-specific ecosystem of reimbursement options across the spectrum of well-being creates a differentiated value proposition by enabling participants to customize a portfolio of benefit offerings tailored to their individual needs.
+Join this session to hear how one leader implemented a transformational strategy to address talent attraction and retention through an innovative, flexible wellbeing incentive design.
+Using a new Lifestyle Spending Account program that pays for a variety of holistic wellbeing expenses allows the company to create a differentiated value proposition by enabling participants to tailor their well-being benefits to better match their individual needs and preferences.

-New workforce dynamics are motivating leading employers to evolve their benefit strategies.
-At the top of that list and increasingly valuable to employee health and well-being are leave and time away.
-Leveraging data from a new, large employer survey, this session will explore leave trends, approaches for integrating benefits holistically and innovative ways to improve the employee experience with an emphasis on equity and inclusion.
+New workforce dynamics are motivating leading employers to evolve not only their benefit strategies in U.S. but globally as well.
+At the top of that list and increasingly valuable to employee health and well-being are leaves and time away from work benefits.
+This session will explore how The Coca-Cola Company used benchmarking and innovative comparison tools to identify gaps and opportunities to enhance these benefits and improve employee satisfaction with The Coca-Cola Company time off benefits world-wide.

 During this innovation session, you will hear from two separate innovators on their approach to integrating virtual primary care.
 They will each describe the problem their solution intends to solve, innovation to care delivery or program design, and outcomes to date.